mindspore-ai/docs/docs/mindspore/migration_guide/source_en/migration_script.md

    > The PoseNet code mentioned here is based on Python2.
 You need to make some syntax changes to run on Python3.
 Details are not described here.

-2. Rewrite the code, use `tf.summary` interface to save the log required by TensorBoard, start TensorBoard.
+2. Rewrite the code, use `tf.summary` interface, save the log required by TensorBoard, start TensorBoard.

-3. The following figure shows the opened TensorBoard, it's for reference only.
+3. The following figure shows the opened TensorBoard, and it's for reference only.
+This may vary depending on how the log is generated.
 The figure displayed on TensorBoard may vary in the log generation mode.

    ![PoseNet TensorBoard](images/pic1.png)

-4. Find the placeholder of three inputs, view the figure and read the code, the second and third inputs are used only for loss calculation.
+4. Find the Placeholder of three inputs, view the figure and read the code, and the second and third inputs are used only for loss calculation.

    ![PoseNet Placeholder](images/pic3.png)